Biography:

 "The Delany Sisters: 'We Are North Carolinians,' " article included in edited volume North Carolina Women: Their Lives and Times, Volume II, (July 1, 2015) part of a series published by the University of Georgia Press called, "Southern Women: Their Lives and Times"

-PROFESSIONAL PUBLICATIONS INCLUDE THE FOLLOWING:
+PROFESSIONAL PUBLICATIONS include: